Bakery Hill – 25 Years and the Next Generation

 Continue reading “23rd Street Australian Whisky”

-Even if you only have a vague interest in Scotch whisky, you’re probably aware that The Macallan embarked on a massive and – literally – groundbreaking construction of a new distillery in recent times.
+[Updated April, 2025] Even if you only have a vague interest in Scotch whisky, you’re probably aware that The Macallan embarked on a massive and – literally – groundbreaking construction of a new distillery in recent times.
 Established on the Macallan Estate, just a short distance from the existing/old distillery, the new production facility is exceptional and unique in its design, its layout, its appearance, and its functionality.
 The new distillery is also unique in its approach to whisky tourism and how it goes about welcoming visitors.
 Visiting The Macallan as a whisky enthusiast can be a tricky venture at the present, and it’s not a simple exercise.
-If you’re wanting to visit the new Macallan distillery and to experience one of their tours, here are a few thoughts, tips, and comments following our visit in April 2024… Continue reading “Visiting The Macallan distillery in 2024”
+If you’re wanting to visit the new Macallan distillery and to experience one of their tours, here are a few thoughts, tips, and comments following our recent visit… Continue reading “Visiting The Macallan distillery in 2025”